-Making them aware to paying attention to their surroundings, observe and be able to separate the good from the bad.
+Making them aware of paying attention to their surroundings, observing and being able to separate the good from the bad.
 There are only two kinds of people in the world, Victims and Victors, teach your child to be a Victor.

 Walk close to the road on the pavement, away from any buildings or alleys.

 When walking down a street or a road, walk facing the oncoming traffic and see what is approaching you.
 If you feel you are being followed, cross the street safely or turn around and walk in the opposite direction.
 Walking into a store and asking for assistance is another way to stay safe.

 When you are being followed by a car, memorise or write down their number plate and change direction.